MerlinStacks/productdesigner/readme.md

 This plugin enables e-commerce store customers to personalize specific products by filling in admin-defined placeholders before adding them to the cart.
 It features a visual admin designer, real-time preview, and generates print-ready files for order fulfillment.

 **New in this version:**
+- Major admin UI color update: All blue accents replaced with gold (#fec610) for a modern, branded look.
+- Clipart section now displays as a responsive grid gallery (max 8 columns, fixed card size) with large image previews and a tag filter.
+- Clipart cards feature a new accessible delete icon (red outline circle with an 'x', fills on hover) that overlaps the image in the top-right corner.
+- Improved accessibility, keyboard navigation, and visual polish throughout the admin interface.
 - Image placeholders: Admins can define image upload areas.
 Customers can upload images that fill and cover the defined area, are always centered, and cannot be moved or resized.
 Uploading a new image replaces the previous one.
 - All input fields above Add to Cart now use the backend label and have consistent, sanitized names/IDs.
 - Numerous bug fixes and UX improvements for live preview and input validation.